 In case your child develops an allergic reaction to certain insect bites, you must consult a doctor and ask for the proper remedy.

-- For minor infections following bug bites, you can apply a steroid cream after washing the area well (2).
+- For minor infections following bug bites, you can apply a corticosteroid cream after washing the area well (2) (4).

 2. Cooling effect

 Since bug bites are more common during summers and cause itching, it is best to first apply cloth dipped in cold water to the affected area.
-This will not just provide relief to your baby but it will also help to reduce red bug bites on the baby’s face and ease swelling (2).
+This will not just provide relief to your baby but will also help to reduce the redness of the bug bites on the baby’s face and ease inflammation (2).